top of page

 Conservation Farm Family of the Year

-We are in the 10th year of our Old Fashioned Home Delivery service, operate at several farmer’s markets, work with Fresh List to supply restaurants with local products and wholesale tomatoes, peppers and potatoes.
+We are in the 11th year of our Old Fashioned Home Delivery service, selling at several farmers' markets, working with food hubs, and with Fresh List to supply restaurants with local products and

-As the 6th generation attends and plans for college, we hope that they will consider returning to the farm to continue the tradition but ultimately that is up to them.
-No matter their decision, our farm will never be developed; we are currently in the final stages of placing the land in a Conservation Easement
+As the 6th generation attends college, we hope that they will consider returning to the farm to continue the tradition, but ultimately that is up to them.
+No matter their decision, our farm will never be developed.

-that will preserve the farm for perpetuity.
-We can’t think of a better way to honor the traditions of the
+We can’t think of a better way to honor the traditions of the past and advocate

-past and advocate for farmland preservation in our community and beyond.
+for farmland preservation in our community and beyond

 David on The Queen's Garden-an Oral History of the Piedmont Foodshed